-Replace the battery in the transmitter soon if the REPLACE BATTERY IN REMOTE KEY message displays in the DIC.
+Replace the battery in the transmitter soon if the DIC displays REPLACE BATTERY IN REMOTE KEY.

 When replacing the battery, do not touch any of the circuitry on the transmitter.
 Static from your body could damage the transmitter.

 To replace the battery: